timsearle/timsearle.github.io/_posts/2015-03-11-researchkit.md

 * **Active Tasks** - Beyond the collection of "passive" data from the device's HealthKit and co-motion processor sources, developer's can utilise Active Tasks to retrieve data from the device's sensors.
 Categorised under four headings: *motor activities, fitness, cognition, voice*.

-These modules are completely customisable and developers will also be able create their own.
+These modules are completely customisable and developers will also be able to create their own.
 Due to the open-source nature of the framework I am envisioning collaboration between medical authorities, researchers and developers to enhance and augment the existing modules into a much larger and broad *platform* as time passes.

 Neither Apple, nor ResearchKit itself provides any sort of mechanism to transmit data between the app itself and the backend - the onus is on the developer to implement this mechanism.
 This clearly reaffirms what Apple mentioned during the *Spring Forward* and their stance on data privacy that Apple will never see the user's data.